-I will be providing regular updates to you on the Government's response to the coronavirus (COVID-19) outbreak.
+I will be providing regular updates to you on the Government's response to coronavirus (COVID-19).

-As you will appreciate the current situation is changing daily and I will be posting updates on this page as they are announced.
+As you will appreciate the current situation upon medical advice and I will post updates on this page as they are announced.
 If you have specific queries please do not hesitate to contact my parliamentary office on 0161 672 6855/ 0207 219 8091 or at firstname.lastname@example.org.

 What is Coronavirus (COVID-19)

 Coronavirus (COVID-19) is a disease that appeared late-2019.
 Common signs of infection include fever, dry cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia or severe acute respiratory syndrome.
 Those who are older or have underlying health issues are more at risk.

 We must practice good hygiene which includes regular hand washing, sneezing/coughing into a tissue that is then thrown away.
 Follow advice to wash your hands frequently, for 20 seconds every time.
 You should also avoid touching your face, and food, without washing your hands immediately beforehand.
 To prevent infection, these measures are all recommended.
 Avoid close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing and practice self-isolation if you show these symptoms.
 Click here for more information.

 If you have a high temperature (37.8c) or a new continuous cough, the Government advises that you stay at home for 7 days.
 Should someone show any of these symptoms, the whole household must stay isolated for 14 days.
 This will help to others in our community while you are infectious.
 For further information and advice, please visit the NHS website.